 As a result, the United States Sputnik made America realise the need to accelerate the development of new military technology.

 Soon after Sputnik, the National Defense Education and NASA Acts were passed all of which prioritised Scientifc knowledge starting with a complete overhaul of the educational system as the government invested billions of dollars in education starting at the school level.

 It also became a priority for the US to close what it termed the ‘missile gap’.

 The stakes were raised even higher when in 1961, the Soviet Union launched Yuri Gagarin, the first human successfully into orbit.

 As a result, President Kennedy announced the Appollo Program which was defined by the goal of landing the first man on the moon.

 In addition, greater investment was made in the field of space weaponization and development of ballistic missile defence systems.

-The end result was accelarated technological achievements in Science and Military technology which culminated in the moon landing in 1969.
+The end result was accelerated technological achievements in Science and Military technology which culminated in the moon landing in 1969.

-Ultimately, the Sputnik Moment caused a collective Cognitive dissonance in not only the United States but the broader Western World.
+Ultimately, Sputnik did cause collective Cognitive dissonance in not only the United States but the broader Western World.